I-1-1-20.Authority of a Representative

 See POMS GN 03910.050 for a discussion of the limited circumstances in which SSA may contact a represented claimant directly.

-• At the administrative law judge hearing and Appeals Council review levels, direct all notices, orders, and decisions to the claimant, with a copy to the representative.
-When a claim is in Federal court because of a civil action, send all notices, orders, and decisions to the representative, with a copy to the claimant.
+• For cases pending with the Office of Hearings Operations (OHO) or the Office of Appellate Operations (OAO), staff should direct all notices, orders, and decisions to the claimant, with a copy to the representative.
+When a claim is in Federal court because of a civil action, OHO and OAO staff should send all notices, orders, and decisions to the representative, with a copy to the claimant.

-• Direct all requests for information to the representative, with a copy to the claimant, unless the representative requests orally or in writing that we send them directly to the claimant.
-If the representative makes an oral request for SSA to contact the claimant directly, OHO and OARO staff must annotate the record and notify the servicing field office.
+• OHO and OAO staff should direct all requests for information to the representative, with a copy to the claimant, unless the representative requests that these requests be directly sent to the claimant.
+If the representative makes an oral request for SSA to contact the claimant directly, OHO and OAO staff must annotate the record and notify the servicing field office.